KodaiTsuchiya/chat-space/README.md

 ### Association
-- references :group
+- belongs_to :group
-- references :user
+- belongs_to :user